kvazar-network/kevacoin/doc/berkeleydb-48.md

-Berkley DB 4.8 build guide
+Berkeley DB 4.8 build guide
 ==========================

-Kevacoin should work with modern Berkley DB but if your distributive requires legacy version, run following installation script (or watch the implementation details):
+Kevacoin should work with modern Berkeley DB but if your distributive requires legacy version, run following installation script (or watch the implementation details):

 ``` bash